bds55/bds/README.md

 register new user.
 forgot password.
 css files can be edit easy ly
-js include  jquery, file upload. and something like edit, delete images
+js include  jquery, file upload. and something like edit, delete images. user manager, posts manager for completely easy. sometime we must against spam problem, how to deal with. yes that google captcha, it also be here.